 Since 2005, the Arizona Department of Juvenile Corrections (ADJC) has evaluated program effectiveness by using a tool known as the Correctional Program Checklist (CPC).
-Each year, both institutional and community based programs are selected for an initial or follow-up evaluation.
-Program selection is determined by any one of the following factors; number of placements, revisions to program design, safety concerns, or upon request.
+On an annual basis, both institutional and community-based programs are prioritized and selected for an initial or follow-up evaluation.
+Program selection is determined by any one of the following factors: number of placements, revisions to program design, safety concerns, or upon request.

 There are several advantages to the CPC.
 First, it is applicable to a wide range of correctional programs.
 Second, it allows CIB to “quantify” the quality of a program.
 This allows comparisons across programs, as well as benchmarking.
-Third, the entire process can be completed quickly.
-Usually the information can be gathered in a day or two, and a report produced within a few weeks.
-Finally, it is designed to improve program effectiveness and the integrity.
-All eleven of the currently funded ADJC institutional and community based (privately run) programs have been evaluated using the CPC and found to be evidence based.
+Third, the entire process can be completed within a matter of months.
+Finally, it is designed to improve program effectiveness and integrity.
+All currently funded ADJC institutional and community-based (privately run) programs have been evaluated using the CPC tool.